ObaraEmmanuel/Formation/README.md

 >possible issues while use the dot syntax to access the widget from the builder object.
 >Use the widgets exact name as specified in the design to avoid `AttributeError`

-For those wishing to contribute, see the [studio notes](studio/README.md) for developers and contributors More documentation coming soon.
+For more details checkout the [documentation](https://formation-studio.readthedocs.io/en/latest/) For those wishing to contribute, see the [studio notes](https://formation-studio.readthedocs.io/en/latest/architecture.html) for developers and contributors
+More documentation coming soon.
 Some good documentation for building python user interfaces
 include: